As an organisation, we are committed to reducing waste volumes and increasing recycling rates across all our operations.

 FurniCycle (Warpit) is an online reuse platform that makes it easy for staff, students and charities to access free surplus stationery, furniture and other equipment.

 The initiative reduces the large amounts of University furniture and equipment that takes up storage, or is eventually wasted.
 It also allows us to track and redeploy furniture more efficiently whilst measuring our savings and carbon emissions.
 Within our first month we diverted 1.5 tonnes and saved 1 tonne of Co2e.

 From 2013-2018 the University diverted or redeployed over 50 tonnes of furniture and equipment, with about 60% diverted back into the University and 40% gifted to the community.

 50% of universities in the UK use Warp-it, and Australian universities are also beginning to adopt it.
 The University of Waikato is the first in New Zealand to roll out this innovative tool.

 Please consider taking good, free second hand items rather than purchasing new.

-Stainless steel UoW branded drink bottles and mugs are subsidised for staff and students, as part of the Going [email protected] and Wasted programmes.
+Stainless steel UoW branded drink bottles and mugs are subsidised for staff and students.
 Waste audits have shown that thousands of takeaway coffee cups go to landfill each week, and a recent audit highlighted 10kg’s of plastic bottles in the Village Green, just in one day.